laanp/Icarus_Mods_Separated/laanp-PetesBeaconTeleport_Readme.md

 - Once the handheld tool is activated in the quickbar, use LMB and it will scan the map for existing portable beacons.
 - The interface will list all the currently deployed beacon names (with grid locations) in a button list, which you can click to teleport to that portable beacon location on the map.
 - Will work with all existing portable beacon locations on the map.
-- Tip: If you are falling through the mesh after teleport on some beacons, place 2x2 floor pieces directly under the beacon, for solid landing.
+- Tip: If you are falling through the mesh after teleport on some beacons, place a floor piece directly under the beacon, for solid landing.

 ## Installation Details